Mihaloğlu Ali Bey: Career

 By the end of 1492 Wallachian voivode Vlad Călugărul had already warned the Hungarians of a possible Ottoman offensive from Transylvania.
 In an attempt to dispose the pro-Hungarian voivode, Bayezid II marched through Wallachia to enter into Hungary.
 They passed through the Rotenturm Pass and turned towards inner Transylvania along the Olt River.
 At the time the region lacked a legitimate voivode, but the vice-voivode Stephen Telegdi took up arms and blocked the passage to face the unaware Ottomans on their way back.
 They managed to retake the plunder and captives and caused the Ottoman forces heavy losses (a couple of thousand casualties).
 However, after the death of his father Vlad, pro-Ottoman Radu IV the Great replaced him in 1495.

+Marriage and issue

+He married Maria Craiovești, a Wallachian noblewoman daughter of Ban Năgoe, who converted to Islam and took name Mahitab Hatun.
+They had five sons and a daughter: